-Anchoring Tents in the McMurdo Dry Valleys
+Erecting Tents in the McMurdo Dry Valleys

-It is important that field teams adhere to environmental regulations and consider helicopter restrictions for site selection and camp set-up in the Dry Valleys.
+It is important that field teams adhere to environmental regulations for site selection and camp set-up in the Dry Valleys.
 Team members should consult with the environmental department before departing for the field.
 Most commonly visited Dry Valley areas have pre-determined camping locations.

 Large boulders can provide a wind break, and large rocks or stacks of rocks can be tied off as anchors.
-If the field team is using metal stakes for anchors, it may take several minutes to sledge USAP Continental Field Manual 37 hammer each one into the frozen soil.
+If the field team is using metal stakes for anchors, it may take several minutes to sledge hammer each one into the frozen soil.
 If the team intends to move camp, members should take extra anchors, as it may be difficult to remove some from the frozen soil.